kopertop/ts-mem-mcp/README.md

 # ts-mem-mcp

-A Model Context Protocol (MCP) server built with mcp-framework.
+A TypeScript-based Model Context Protocol (MCP) server that implements the OpenMemory specification.
+It provides a memory layer for AI applications with tools for storing and retrieving memories, designed to work with any MCP-compatible client like Claude Desktop.

 ## Quick Start